samanthashih/MeloDay/README.md

 * Individual user accounts
     * Username, display name, profile picture
     * Remember user's login
-*  Be able to notify user daily to add a song
-    * Maybe have the user be able to add a song any time of the day but have a notify reminder at end of day if user did not add a song?
 * Add daily song to playlist
-    * Spotify API
+    * Be able to search for songs
+    * Add caption to song post
 * Timeline to see other people's songs
     * See their year playlist
-* Add caption to song post
     * Be able to like & comment other people's songs
+*  Be able to notify user daily to add a song
+    * Maybe have the user be able to add a song any time of the day but have a notify reminder at end of day if user did not add a song?
 * Modern UI with color theme
 * Suggest friends to follow based on contacts list, Facebook friends, Spotify friends
+* Play song snippets when you click on song cover

 **Optional Nice-to-have Stories**